Sakshi-code13/Sakshi-code13/README.md

 # Your Name

 ## Introduction
-Hello! 👋 I'm [Your Name], a passionate [Your Profession] based in [Your Location].
+Hello! 👋 I'm Sakshi, a passionate software engineer based in Chandigarh.
 I enjoy [Your Interests/Hobbies] and have a keen interest in [Your Technical/Professional Focus].

 ## Skills
 - Programming Languages: [List of Languages]